-Originally opened in 1971, Central Detention Center (CDC) served as the main county jail for 20 years.
-Overcrowding issues in the 1980s resulted in the county building West Valley Detention Center in 1991.
-Central Jail (as it was known then) closed for a few years due to budgetary constraints.
-It reopened in 1994 when the Sheriff negotiated a contract with the U.S. Marshal's Service to house federal prisoners.
+Originally opened in 1971, Central Detention Center (CDC) served as the main county jail for over 20 years.
+Overcrowding issues in the 1980s resulted in the county constructing the West Valley Detention Center in 1991.
+Central Jail (as it was previously known) closed for a few years due to budgetary constraints.
+It reopened in 1994 when the sheriff negotiated a contract with the U.S. Marshal's Service to house federal inmates.

-For the past 10 years CDC has been the primary booking facility for the police and sheriff stations operating in the east valley area.
-During that time CDC has housed up to 850 federal inmates daily.
-Currently we house around 330 federal inmates and around 600 county inmates.
-We booked over 20,000 inmates during the past 12 months.
+For over 20 years, CDC has been the primary booking facility for the police and sheriff stations operating in the east valley area.
+During that time, CDC housed up to 850 federal inmates daily.
+Currently, CDC houses over 200 federal inmates and over 600 county inmates.
+CDC staff processes more than 20,000 inmates annually.

-The Marshal's Service utilizes C.D.C. as a West Coast Hub for the transportation and housing of federal inmates.
+The U.S. Marshal's Service utilizes CDC as a west coast hub for the transportation and housing of federal inmates.
 They arrive and leave daily from locations throughout the U.S. and the Pacific Rim Islands.
-A Federal Grant and revenues from the contract have allowed us to retrofit and make numerous upgrades.
-We have added new paint, furniture, metal detectors, a new security camera system, and a complete remodel of the kitchen.
+Federal grants and contract revenues allow for retrofitting and numerous upgrades to the facility.